Antonija Premrov

-Otroštvo in mladost
+Early life

 Antonija was born into a devout Slovenian family on 2 June 1914, in Martinjak.
 Her mother was the farmer Marija Brence (1883–1967), and her father was the farmer Franc Premrov (1874–1948).
 She had ten brothers and sisters.
 She received the sacrament of confirmation on June 19, 1921.
 From a young age, she felt a calling to a consecrated life.
-Shortly before the Second World War, she entered the convent of the Sisters of Mary of the Miraculous Medal.
+In the early 1930s, she entered the convent of the Sisters of Mary of the Miraculous Medal.
 She trained as a nurse at the Vincentinum Institute in Ljubljana.
 In addition, she also learned to play the organ.

 Work

-After completing her studies, she started to work as a nurse at the sanatorium in the Šlajmer House, which was run by the Sisters of Mary of the Miraculous Medal.
+After completing her studies in 1931, she started to work as a nurse at the sanatorium in the Šlajmer House, which was run by the Sisters of Mary of the Miraculous Medal, where she was employed for sixteen years.
 In 1947, the communist authorities closed the convent.
 Antonija Karmela was dismissed from her job at the sanatorium.
 She returned home to her parents and found work as a seamstress in a sewing workshop in Grahovo.
 In her free time, she cared for the sick in the surrounding area.
 At the request of the parish priest of the Cerknica parish, which at the time had no organist, she took on the role of organist and choirmistress.
 The choir was large and mostly made up of young people.
 Antonija Karmela was a very popular choirmistress and attracted many young people to participate.